-Sub-question

-- 1.1 How effective is ARIC in conducting and managing requests for reviews? - 1.2 How effective are the outputs of ARIC reviews in informing decisions by NHMRC and ARC CEOs on how research institutions have managed potential breaches of the Code? - 1.3 To what extent are ARIC's recommendations appropriate and relevant to the NHMRC and ARC CEOs, research institutions and other stakeholders? - 1.4 To what extent is ARIC's existence and role known and understood by relevant stakeholders? - 2.1 What (if any) are the opportunities to improve or change the function of ARIC?
+Key evaluation questions Sub-question 1.1 How effective is ARIC in conducting and managing To what extent is ARIC effective in meeting its requests for reviews? purpose under the 1.2 How effective are the outputs of ARIC reviews in Framework? informing decisions by NHMRC and ARC CEOs on how research institutions have managed potential breaches of the Code?
+1.3 To what extent are ARIC's recommendations appropriate and relevant to the NHMRC and ARC CEOs, research institutions and other stakeholders?
+1.4 To what extent is ARIC's existence and role known and understood by relevant stakeholders?
+To what extent is ARIC's 2.1 What (if any) are the opportunities to improve or contribution to Australia's change the function of ARIC? broader research integrity system fit-for-purpose?